 James Joyce liked to hang out in Davy Byrne’s; Neary’s was a favourite of Brendan Behan and Flann O’Brien; and Toner’s was the only Dublin pub visited by poet WB Yeats.
 You can find out all about the literary associations of Dublin pubs with the Dublin Literary Pub Crawl, which meets at the Duke, just off Grafton Street.
 The guides are actors, offering quotes, jokes and literary history during the tour, which lasts a little over two hours.

 4. Literary highlight: the Abbey

-Picking out one theatre above all others in Dublin is tricky – the Gaiety, the Gate and the Olympia have hugely enriched the city and have been around for longer – but the Abbey Theatre is home to the national theatre and helped create modern Ireland.
+Picking out one theater above all others in Dublin is tricky – the Gaiety, the Gate and the Olympia have hugely enriched the city and have been around for longer – but the Abbey is home to the national theater and helped create modern Ireland.

 Life seems to me a preparation for something that never happens.WB Yeats

-The theatre has served to entertain, provoke and support in roughly equal measure.
-Incidentally, theatre in Dublin tends to be cheaper than in many other capital cities, making it a great night out that won’t break the bank.
-You can also take a tour backstage for an exclusive insight into this incredible theatre.
+The theater has served to entertain, provoke and support in roughly equal measure.
+Incidentally, theater in Dublin tends to be cheaper than in many other capital cities, making it a great night out that won’t break the bank.
+You can also take a tour backstage for an exclusive insight into this incredible theater.

 Dublin’s libraries are heart-stoppingly beautiful – inspirational paeans to the written word.
-Just look at Trinity College's Long Room, easily one of the most stunning libraries in Europe.
+Just look at Trinity’s Long Room, easily one of the most stunning libraries in Europe.
 Or how about Marsh’s Library, which has remained largely unchanged since its opening 300 or so years ago.